 Softwoods like Douglas Fir, Hemlock, Southern Yellow Pine, and Ponderosa Pine easily decay and provide an attractive food source to termites and carpenter ants.
 Forcing the preservative copper azole, type C (CA-C) into the wood transforms it into a useless food source for bugs and wards off fungi.

-Pressure treated wood boards are easy to obtain at your local home center or lumber yard.
+Pressure-treated wood boards are easy to obtain at your local home center or lumber yard.
 Because you can pick it up yourself, no shipping costs are involved, as long as you have a truck or a vehicle with a roof rack.
 You can also paint the wood.
-Since these are soft woods, pressure treated deck boards will eventually splinter and crack if not regularly maintained.
-Precautions should be taken when cutting pressure treated board due to the preservative content.
-Cut ends of pressure treated wood need to be individually daubed with preservative.
+Since these are soft woods, pressure-treated deck boards will eventually splinter and crack if not regularly maintained.
+Precautions should be taken when cutting pressure-treated board due to the preservative content.
+Cut ends of pressure-treated wood need to be individually daubed with preservative.

 Soft enough to drill and cut